 Amazon reports sometimes show stock arriving that isn’t clearly marked as coming from another Amazon warehouse.
 You’ll need to confirm whether each inbound movement is:

-• a transfer (your own stock moved between warehouses), or
+- A transfer (your own stock moved between warehouses), or

-• a purchase (goods bought from another business)
+- A purchase (goods bought from another business)

-If you don’t see this task, it just means there’s nothing to review for this period.
+If you don’t see this task, it means there’s nothing to review for this period.

 Final Step: Confirm Submission

-Once all tasks are complete:
+Once all steps in the wizard are complete:

-• review your draft VAT returns in the “Needs attention” section
+- Review your draft VAT returns in the “Needs attention” section

-• confirm you agree with the figures
+- Confirm you agree with the figures

-• submit the returns
+- Submit the returns

-Once this is done, your filing period is complete.
+Once submitted, your filing period is complete.